tanvir-git/odoo-documentation/content/applications/marketing/marketing_automation/getting_started/target_audience.rst

 ==================

 Delivering marketing campaigns to the *right* audience is paramount when trying to grow a business.
-The :guilabel:`Odoo Marketing Automation` application helps marketers to do just that by providing filtering tools, that can be as simple or as complex as necessary, to reach the right customers at the right time.
+The :guilabel:`CoquiAPPs Marketing Automation` application helps marketers to do just that by providing filtering tools, that can be as simple or as complex as necessary, to reach the right customers at the right time.